Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

 for some $c\in\mathbb{R}$.
 We note that once we added condition\footnote{we note that \eqref{intro:assumption on (j,k)} is the ternary analogue of the condition that appears when one considers binary interactions, see e.g. \cite{gallagher}. } \eqref{intro:assumption on (j,k)} to the system \eqref{intro:conser of momentum}-\eqref{intro:conser of energy}, the new system has a unique solution that algebraically characterizes the conservation of momentum and energy for the type of ternary interaction defined in \eqref{intro:(ijk)}.
+It is straightforward to verify that \eqref{intro:conser of momentum}-\eqref{intro:assumption on (j,k)} yield that $v_i^*,v_j^*,v_k^*$ are given by the collisional formulas